otrv4/otrv4/otrv4.md

        [When you receive a Data Message](#when-you-send-a-data-message) section.
        Note that she will perform a new DH ratchet with the advertised keys from Bob attached in the message.
-If she wants to send data messages at this point, she will perform a new DH ratchet as well.
+If she wants to send data messages at this point (after receiving ones), she will perform a new DH ratchet as well.

 #### Identity Message